leo-arch/clifm/README.md

 Why in this world do we need another file manager?
 In the first place, just because I can do it, write it, and learn (a lot) in the process, just because this is a free world, and very specially, a free community; and, needless to say, alternatives are at the heart of freedom.

-Secondly, because I'm sure I'm not the only person in this world looking for a non-bloated, [KISS](https://wiki.archlinux.org/index.php/Arch_Linux#Simplicity) file manager: it just does whatever needs to be done using as little resources as possible.
+Secondly, because I'm sure I'm not the only person in this world looking for a simple [KISS](https://wiki.archlinux.org/index.php/Arch_Linux#Simplicity) file manager for the terminal: it just does whatever needs to be done using as little resources as possible.
 No GUI, no curses, but just a command line, shell-like file manager: 5MiB of RAM and 400KiB of disk space (plus some willingness to try something different and new) is all you need.

 Finally, because CliFM, unlike most file managers out there, is certainly a file manager, but also **a shell extension**.
 Almost everything you do on your shell can be done in this file manager as well: search for files, copy, rename, and trash some of them, but, at the same time, update/upgrade your system, add some cronjob, stop a service, and run nano (or vi, or emacs, if you like).